-The mother of 9-month-old Elizabeth is concerned—she used to be able to leave baby Elizabeth with the babysitter no problem, but lately when she hands Elizabeth over, the baby just cries and cries.
+The mother of 9-month-old Elizabeth is concerned—she used to be able to leave baby Elizabeth with the babysitter no problem, but lately, when she hands Elizabeth over, the baby just cries and cries.

-According to WebMD, it is very typical for babies 8-14 months old to have some level of separation anxiety or clinginess, and other sources say that for small children 18 months to nearly 3 years old, separation anxiety is quite typical as well.
+It also mentions that it is very typical for babies 8-14 months old to have some level of separation anxiety or clinginess, and other sources say that for small children 18 months to nearly 3 years old, separation anxiety is quite typical as well.

 What causes children to develop separation anxiety?